-- Attend a one-on-one consultation with a surgeon to discuss benefits, risks and expectations/considerations of surgery, and review provided educational materials.
+- Schedule a one-on-one consultation to discuss benefits, risks and expectations/considerations of surgery, and review provided educational materials.

-- If the surgeon decides that you are a qualified candidate and you choose to pursue the surgery option, within five days of your consultation with the surgeon, you will undergo laboratory tests, including a series of X-rays and an electrocardiogram (EKG).
+- If you choose to pursue the surgery option, within five days of your consultation with our team, you will undergo laboratory tests, including a series of X-rays and an electrocardiogram (EKG).

-Undergo consultation/screening by a psychologist, nutritionist, and endocrinologist.
+- Undergo consultation/screening by a psychologist and nutritionist.
 Other clearances might also be necessary (i.e., for pulmonary and other conditions that might increase risks of surgery).

-Once your surgeon gives you final clearance, about two weeks before surgery, you will complete a pre-admission visit at Ellis Hospital (visit includes examination by the surgical physicians' assistant, a meeting with an anesthesiologist and additional lab tests).
+- Once you receive final clearance from our team, about two weeks before surgery, you will complete a pre-admission visit at Ellis Hospital (visit includes examination by the surgical physicians' assistant, a meeting with an anesthesiologist and additional lab tests).
 The day of your surgery

-Following surgery, you will be visited by your surgeon and begin physical activity and walking as soon as you are able.
+- Following surgery, you will be visited daily by the Bariatric Care Center Team to begin physical activity and walking as soon as you are able.

 Follow up care after surgery

 - Your post-operative care will begin with visits from a nutritionist the day after your surgery and prior to your discharge.
-Hospital stays average two to five days.
+Hospital stays average two to three days.

-- Follow-up appointments with your surgeon will be scheduled at regular intervals to monitor your progress and weight loss.
+- Follow-up appointments will be scheduled at regular intervals to monitor your progress and weight loss.
 Additional visits with the Ellis team may be recommended to provide support as needed.

 - In addition to regular appointments, your doctor may recommend participation in support groups or counseling for continued success.